AKSB-GP/DH2323_Ocean_simulation/README.md

-Week 18 saw alot of experimentation with C++ and unity, however due to having to many issues with this I decided to change my approach again.
+I also saw alot of experimentation with C++ and unity, however due to having to many issues with this I decided to change my approach again.
 This time making use of Unity built in shader language in combination.
 So far I have managed to generate a ocean tile and animate it according to the sum of sines principle which was outlined by GPU gems: https://developer.nvidia.com/gpugems/gpugems/part-i-natural-effects/chapter-1-effective-water-simulation-physical-models.
 The code to generate the ocean was done via C#, however the movement and the shading was done via unity shaders since it is more performance friendly.
 Thus the focus will be more the gerstner wave animations using the sum of sines method rather than implementing an FFT algorithm.

 I realized that i probably overcomplicated and I will likely do the FFT variation as a future project.
 I did alot more research and found so many variations of the ocean simulation Gerstner waves, eulerwaves, and of course sum of sines princinple, which was quite overwhelming to be honest.
 Thus i decided to start simple and build the project up in complexity.